MLI-lab/mri_data_diversity/README.md

 # Robustness of Deep Learning for Accelerated MRI: Benefits of Diverse Training Data
-This repository provides code for reproducing the results of the paper: [Robustness of Deep Learning for Accelerated MRI: Benefits of Diverse Training Data](https://arxiv.org/pdf/2207.---.pdf), by Kang Lin and Reinhard Heckel. `TODO: UPDATE URL`
+This repository provides code for reproducing the results of the paper: Robustness of Deep Learning for Accelerated MRI: Benefits of Diverse Training Data, by Kang Lin and Reinhard Heckel.

 ## Datasets
 The majority of experiments from the paper are based on the [fastMRI dataset](https://fastmri.med.nyu.edu/).
 A detailed list of all datasets used and their references can be found in Table 1 in the paper.